-The cheapest flight to Satu Mare you can get by boooking 60 days before departure.
+For the cheapest flights to Satu Mare book 60 days before departure.

 The most popular airlines on the route London - Satu Mare: Wizz Air (W6), Tarom (RO), British Airways (BA).

-The cheapest flights you can book on the route Luton (LTN) - Satu Mare Intl Airport (SUJ).
+The cheapest flights are on the route Luton (LTN) - Satu Mare Intl Airport (SUJ).

 Direct flights last about 2h 40min.